 What formal, regular review processes of a child/learner’s needs, progress and support are linked to an official decision?

 The class teacher and the school counsellor share the official report with the rest of the team, teachers and school teachers specialised in therapeutic pedagogy and/or speech and language, depending on the need described.
-The team members design the necessary actions based on the report’s recommendations, ranging from those with a total ordinary nature to others which are extraordinary.
+The team members design the necessary actions based on the report’s recommendations.

 The assessment of the children/learners depends on their characteristics.
 Therefore, the assessment criteria are modified to fit with the adjustments carried out in the education objectives and contents established in the educational recommendations and guidelines at the beginning of the course.
 All professionals involved in the educational assessment procedure take part in the formal, regular review process, which is compulsory in changes of educational stage.